Codecademy/docs/content/general/concepts/one-hot-encoding/one-hot-encoding.md

 ---
 Title: 'One Hot Encoding'
-Description: 'One hot encoding is a method of encoding categorical variables as binary vectors that can be more redily used by machine learning algorithms.'
+Description: 'One hot encoding is a method of encoding categorical variables as binary vectors that can be more readily used by machine learning algorithms.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'